A guide to Trident and the debate about replacement

 Parliament is due to vote on whether to go ahead with building replacements for the UK's Vanguard fleet of four submarines carrying Trident nuclear missiles.
 The subs are due to become obsolete by the end of the next decade.

 Since 1969, according to government documents, a British submarine carrying nuclear weapons has always been on patrol, gliding silently beneath the waves, somewhere in the world's oceans.

 The logic is to deter a nuclear attack on the UK because, even if the nation's conventional defence capabilities were destroyed, the silent submarine would still be able to launch a catastrophic retaliatory strike on the aggressor, a concept known as mutually assured destruction.

-The submarines carry up to 8 Trident missiles, each can be fitted with a number of warheads, which can be directed at a range of different targets.
+The submarines carry up to eight Trident missiles.
+Each can be fitted with a number of warheads, which can be directed at different targets.

 Each of the four submarines carries a sealed "letter of last resort" in the prime minister's hand, containing instructions to follow if the UK has been devastated by a nuclear strike and the government annihilated.

 What is Trident's history?